nabu-platform/nabu-frameworks-cdm/protected/documentation/readme.md

 If you have a filter, we need the previous version as well.
 If your filter applies to the previous version but no longer to the current version, you are likely still interested in that change.

+pull updates the remote data in our system but ALSO the cdm push does a localized pull to update our data but NOT the cdm, this has to be done in a later pull update pull to have a